Jbleezy/BO1-Reimagined/README.md

 * Jump pad in Receiving Bay now only pushes players upwards
 * Excavator sounds no longer linked to FPS
 * Teleporter sounds no longer linked to FPS
-* Announcer tells you when entering a new zone through the airlocks if the zone is not outside
+* Announcer tells players when entering a new zone through the airlocks if the zone that the player is going into is not outside

 #### No Man's Land
 * Current No Man's Land round displayed in black where the round number normally is